NHTuanDat/hardhat-erc20-graph/README.md

 yarn hardhat node
 ```

+2. Copy the contract address then modify the address in `subgraph.yaml` file.

-2. Remember to run the graph node docker connected to hardhat net first.
+3. Remember to run the graph node docker connected to hardhat net first.
 Then deploy the subgraph

 ```shell
 yarn codegen